jovibor/ListEx/README.md

 Enables or disables sorting

 `PFNLVCOMPARE pfnCompare`
 Callback function pointer with type `int (CALLBACK *PFNLVCOMPARE)(LPARAM lParam1, LPARAM lParam2, LPARAM lParamSort)` that is used to set your own comparison function.
-If it's `nullptr` `IListEx` performs default lexicographical sorting.
+If it's `nullptr` `IListEx` performs default sorting.
 The comparison function must be either a static member of a class or a stand-alone function that is not a member of any class.
 For more information see official [MSDN documentation](https://docs.microsoft.com/en-us/cpp/mfc/reference/clistctrl-class?view=vs-2019#remarks-100).

+`EListExSortMode enSortMode`
+Default sorting mode for the list.

 ## [](#)Structures